-- 4.1 The employment sites were assessed through the Council's Economic Development Needs Assessment (EDNA).
+- 4.1 The employment sites were assessed through the Council's Economic Development Needs Assessment 2019 (EDNA).
 The EDNA looked at the Council's existing supply of sites and the potential for any new employment sites.
-The following key attributes should be considered relevant to identifying a major strategic site in Bassetlaw - A site in close proximity to key strategic accessibility drivers namely the A1/A57; - A site which could provide Eg/B2/B8 employment functions connected with key sectors identified by the D2N2 LEP; - A site capable of offering occupier flexibility and investment potential for locally grown businesses or for inward investors if appropriate; - A site considered attractive to the market and with a market window; - A site accessible by local labour force, and is or has the ability to be accessible by public transport and active travel - A site with the ability to deliver regeneration or economic development benefits; - A site with the benefit of specific on-site infrastructure which has the ability to attract a specific type of occupier. - 4.2 All existing employment sites are protected within the emerging Local Plan and they have been identified in Appendix A. Other sites listed within Appendix A were either discounted through the LAA and EDNA or progressed to a strategic allocation within the Local Plan.
-Similar to housing, the status of all employment sites have been identified by a R.A.G system. - R = Discounted through the EDNA - A = Protected through the Local Plan as an existing employment site - G = Progression to an employment allocation within the Local Plan
+The following key attributes should be considered relevant to identifying a major strategic site in Bassetlaw - A site in close proximity to key strategic accessibility drivers namely the A1/A57; - A site which could provide Eg/B2/B8 employment functions connected with key sectors identified by the D2N2 LEP; - A site capable of offering occupier flexibility and investment potential for locally grown businesses or for inward investors if appropriate; - A site considered attractive to the market and with a market window; - A site accessible by local labour force, and is or has the ability to be accessible by public transport and active travel - A site with the ability to deliver regeneration or economic development benefits; - A site with the benefit of specific on-site infrastructure which has the ability to attract a specific type of occupier. - 4.2 The Land Availability Assessment 2021 has updated the site assessments in the EDNA.
+It also considers other sites submitted to the Council for consideration for economic use through the call for sites and various Local Plan consultations. - 4.3 Existing employment sites that are considered essential to the long term economic success of the District are protected within the emerging Local Plan.
+These have been identified in Appendix A. Other sites listed within Appendix A were either discounted through the LAA and EDNA or progressed to a strategic allocation within the Local Plan.
+Similar to housing, the status of all employment sites have been identified by a R.A.G system. - R = Discounted through the EDNA and/ or other evidence base - A = Reasonable Alternative for employment use considered through the SA - G = Progression to an employment (or as part of a new settlement) allocation within the Local Plan - \mathbf{E} = Existing Employment Site and protected through the emerging Local Plan